clue/reactphp-zenity/README.md

 ```

-For more examples, take a look at the `example` folder.
+Looking for more examples?
+Take a look at the [examples](examples) folder.

 ## API